samonzeweb/godb/README.md

 * Mapping between structs and tables.
 * Mapping with nested structs.
 * Execution of custom SELECT, INSERT, UPDATE and DELETE queries with structs and slices.
+* Optional execution of SELECT queries with an iterator to limit memory consumption if needed (e.g. batches).
 * Optimistic Locking
 * SQL queries and durations logs.
 * Two adjustable prepared statements caches (with/without transaction).